 Best Places to Retire in Costa Rica - A Guide

-(Updated 8/3/2016) Costa Rica is the best places to retire for thousands of people from North America and Europe.
+(Updated 01/2019) Costa Rica is one of the best places to retire for thousands of people from North America and Europe.
 It is bordered by Nicaragua to the north, Panama to the southeast, the Pacific Ocean to the west, and the Caribbean Sea to the east.
 The weather is great year round, and this country is ofen described as the most stable politically in Central America.
 The beaches are nice on both sides and the interior is mountainous.
 The country is world famous for its eco tourism and its protection of the environment - the New Economics Foundation called it the "Greenest country in the world" in 2009.
+It hopes to be carbon neutral by 2030.
 A successful democracy, it is unique in that it abolished its Army permanently in 1949.

 Nature abounds.
 Costa Rica is home to a rich variety of plants and animals.
 While the country has only about 0.1% of the world's landmass, it contains 5% of the world's biodiversity.
 Around 25% of the country's land area is in protected national parks and protected areas.
 Some of its more famous national parks include: Corcovado National Park, Tortuguero National Park – the name Tortuguero can be translated as "Full of Turtles", and The Monteverde Cloud Forest Reserve, which is home to about 2,000 plant species.